kn5150/kn5150/README.md

 - 🔭 I’m currently working on developing a Google Site to provide training resources for IAs like myself 👀
 - 🌱 I’m currently learning computer science fundamentals 🖥️
 - 👯 I’m looking to collaborate on any kind of project that will help me learn/apply new skills 🥼
-- 🤔 I’m looking for help with understanding all these things 🧠
 - 💬 Ask me about anything 😄
 - 📫 How to reach me: [Discord](https://discord.com/) seta#5704
 - ⚡ Fun fact: I'm an INTP